trezor/trezor-user-env/docker/README.md

 - Run xQuartz and leave it running on the background.
 Wait till it is launched.
 - Add yourself to the X access control list: `xhost +127.0.0.1`
 - Make sure your VPN is on.
-- Run `docker-compose -f ./docker/compose.yml up --remove-orphans --build trezor-user-env-mac`.
+- Run `docker-compose -f ./docker/compose.yml pull trezor-user-env-mac && docker-compose -f ./docker/compose.yml up trezor-user-env-mac`.
 - Open `controller/index.html`: `open controller/index.html`.